leonaries/aipic-mcp/README.md

    - Restart Claude Desktop after updating the configuration
    - Verify the JSON syntax in your configuration file
    - Check that the API key doesn't have extra spaces or quotes

+5. **NPX installation issues**
+   - Use the `-y` flag to automatically confirm installations
+   - If using NVM, make sure your PATH is correctly set in the configuration

 ## 📄 License